brain-fuel/luminix-lang/README.md

 ## Features

-- lx repl (Read, Evaluate, Print Loop): this allows for quick exploration and experimentation in a realm
+- `ac repl | acorn repl | aci`  (Read, Evaluate, Print Loop): this allows for quick exploration and experimentation in a realm
 - boolean logic

 # TODO